JoyceLi-Xilinx/AWS-Convolution-Lab/README.md

 > * Before running any of the examples, make sure you have installed Xilinx Runtime (XRT) and SDAccel development environment as described in the *SDAccel Development Environment Release Notes, Installation, and Licensing Guide* ([UG1238)](https://www.xilinx.com/html_docs/xilinx2019_1/sdaccel_doc/yrc1534452173645.html).
 >* If you run applications on the Alveo™ card, ensure the card and software drivers have been correctly installed by following the instructions in the *Getting Started with Alveo Data Center Accelerator Cards Guide* ([UG1301](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/ug1301-getting-started-guide-alveo-accelerator-cards.pdf)).

-## Accessing the Tutorial Reference Files

-1. To access the reference files, enter the following in a terminal: `git clone  http://github.com/Xilinx/SDAccel-Tutorials`.
-2. Navigate to the `convolution-tutorial` directory, and then access the `design` directory.

 # Tutorial Overview